background leftbackground right

 A grid of social media posts featuring an elderly East Asian monk, often with inspirational text, shown in different settings and illustrations.

-Do audiences mind that he’s AI?
+Do audiences care that he’s AI?

 The results